openfoodfacts/openfoodfacts-infrastructure/docs/cicd.md

 | [impactestimator](https://github.com/openfoodfacts/impactestimator)                   | Weak                 | Good                  | Automated                 | Automated                                      | Automated          |
 | [openfoodfacts-monitoring](https://github.com/openfoodfacts/openfoodfacts-monitoring) | None                 | Good                  | Automated                 | Automated                                      | Automated          |
 | [smooth-app](https://github.com/openfoodfacts/smooth-app)                             | Weak (lint, flutter) | Good                  | None                      | Automated (deployment to Android + IOS stores) | Automated          |

+## Q&A

+### Container deployment is failing, how do I fix it ?
+Have a look at the `Actions` tab in the GitHub repository and finds out why it is failing.
+If the process has trouble checking out the appropriate commit sha, you might have to ssh to the machine, bring down the deployment (`make down`) and delete the repository folder.
+It will be automatically re-created for the next deployment.

+### I forgot to set an env variable on GitHub, can I re-trigger the deployment ?

+Yes, simply make an empty commit to your deployment branch:
+`git commit --allow-empty -m "trigger" && git push`.
+You can also re-trigger a deployment in the repo's `Actions` tab, assuming you are a repo maintainer.

+### How do I set up a deployment on a new repository ?

+Go to the `Actions` tab and click on `New workflow`: scroll down to `Workflows created by Open Food Facts` and click on `Set up this workflow` for both `Docker image build` and `Docker Compose Deployment` workflows.
+It will generate pre-configured workflow files in `.github/workflows` that you can then tweak to your needs and commit to the repository.

+You will also need to create two GitHub environments (in Settings > Environments) and set up a few secrets needed by the deployment, mainly `HOST`, `SSH_PRIVATE_KEY`, `PROXY_HOST` and `USERNAME`.

+### What do I do if the deployment fails after merging my PR to the `main` or `master` branch ?

+Contact an OFF administrator to analyze why it is failing: the admin might have to revert your PR to restore the previous working version in pre-production; you can then continue to work on your branch to fix the problem, and make another PR.

+Ask the OFF administrator to deploy your PR before merging it, so that it is known ahead of time if the PR will break the pre-production environment.